interledger/testnet/README.md

 ## What is Testnet?

-Testnet is an open-source test application for Rafiki.
+Testnet (test network) is an open-source test application for Rafiki.
 In other words, a Rafiki Playground.
 It wants to use all of the functionalities of Rafiki and put its advantages to the real test.

-Testnet is made up (or will be made up in the near future) of several components, including wallet application, a bank application, and an e-commerce application.
+Testnet is made up of several components, including an Interledger test wallet application, e-commerce application and in the near future, a bank application.

 ## What is Rafiki?